Primary

 Lean forward slightly to shift emphasis from triceps to chest.
 If you stay upright, your triceps do most of the work.
 The machine handles stability, so focus on feeling your lower chest stretch at the bottom.

-Want Chest Dip Machine in your program?
+See where Chest Dip Machine fits in your weekly plan

 Sit in the chest dip machine.